mzashh/HUB75-Pixel-Art-Display/README.md

 # HUB75-Pixel-Art-Display
-A LED Pixel Art Display based on HUB75 panels driven by the ESP32
+A  WIFI enabled LED Pixel Art Display which plays GIF files based on HUB75 panels driven by the ESP32

 # Features
 As of now the firmware has minimum fuctionality, it plays a GIF files stored in the SPI Flash of the ESP32.